 Guest rooms in the hotel section at Aulani offer 382 square feet adorned with earth tone colors and fabrics.
 Beds, either two queens or a king, are covered in white duvets and festooned with pineapple patterned Hawaiian quilt bed runners in either royal blue or cherry red.
 Headboards are reminiscent of outrigger canoe posts and beams; the beds are conveniently high enough to slide your luggage underneath.
-King-bedded rooms also have a retro queen sleeper sofa in buttercup yellow embellished with a tangerine and royal blue print depicting birds of paradise and other flowers.
-A wall mirror is cleverly framed in what looks like carved interlocking fish hooks, and built into the bureau is a 37” flat-panel TV, an undercounter refrigerator, and a nice amount of drawer space.
-Even more storage can be found within the padded coffee table.
+King-bedded rooms also have a retro queen sleeper sofa in buttercup yellow embellished with tangerine and royal blue fabric depicting birds of paradise and tropical flowers.
+A wall mirror is cleverly framed in what looks like carved interlocking fish hooks, and built into the bureau is a 37” flat-panel TV, an under-counter refrigerator, and a nice amount of drawer space.
+More storage is found within the padded coffee table.
 Upon a two-person table is a ‘ukulele-playing Surfer Mickey lamp, and Hawaiian themed artwork decorates the walls.
-The Hawaiian theme even extends to the carpet with taro leaf motif done in tones of cream and beige.
+The Hawaiian theme extends to the carpet with taro leaf motif done in tones of cream and beige.
 Standard are Blu-ray DVD players, laptop-size electronic safe, hairdryer, iron and ironing board, coffee maker, tea kettle, robes, ceiling fan, H2O Sea Salt products, pack ‘n’ play, and nightly turndown service.
-My only complaint is how dark the guest rooms are with lighting that is totally inadequate.
+My only complaint is how dark the guest rooms are with lighting that is inadequate.

 In the bedroom are a king bed, desk, entertainment center, and second balcony.
-The bath has a shuttered window opening into the master bedroom and includes a large shower, whirlpool tub, and single sink with separate toilet area.
+The bath has a shuttered window opening into the master bedroom and includes a large shower, a whirlpool tub, and a single sink with a separate toilet area.
 Sleeps up to four guests plus an infant.

 On the opposite side of the living area are two guest rooms, each with two queen beds.
 One has a bath in the hallway with double sinks; the other is a bath within the bedroom with a single sink.
 Sleeps up to twelve guests plus an infant.

 Parlor Suites (One-bedroom Suites).
-With 764 square feet these suites sleep up to five people and are a perfect choice for families.
-Very similar to a One-bedroom Villa minus the kitchen, each is named after a constellation.
-In the parlor area is a four-person dining table and wet bar, a queen sleeper sofa, two grasscloth occasional chairs, and a pull-down single bed that is stored in the entertainment center.
+With 764 square feet, these suites sleep up to five people and are a perfect choice for families.
+Very similar to a One-bedroom Villa minus the kitchen, each named after a constellation.
+In the parlor area are a four-person dining table and wet bar, a queen sleeper sofa, two grasscloth occasional chairs, and a single pull-down bed stored in the entertainment center.
 Off the entry is a half-bath.
 Carpeting has a taro leaf motif just as in the guest rooms but in a moss green color.
 There’s a king bed in the master and an entertainment center with TV, desk, and occasional chair.
-In the bath you’ll find a shuttered window opening into the bedroom, single sink, whirlpool tub, vanity, and shower in one area; and a commode and sink in the other.
+In the bath, you’ll find a shuttered window opening into the bedroom, single sink, whirlpool tub, vanity, and shower in one area; and a commode and sink in the other.
 All is done in a green porcelain tile resembling stone with mosaic tile trim in the shower.
-A balcony runs the length of the suite offering either ocean or partial ocean views.
+A balcony runs the length of the suite, offering either ocean or partial ocean views.
 Sleeps up to five guests.

 Lei Hulu Suite (Deluxe 1-bedroom Suite).
-Located on the resort’s16th floor in the Waianae Tower the one-bedroom Lei Hulu Vice Presidential Suite offers an absolutely stunning Hawaiian-style contemporary look.
+Located on the resort’s 16th floor in the Waianae Tower, the one-bedroom Lei Hulu Vice Presidential Suite offers a stunning Hawaiian-style contemporary look.
 With 1528 square feet sleeping up to five people, extra touches include integrated lighting controls, wood flooring throughout the entry, living, and dining areas, and a somewhat feminine ocean theme (the Hawaiians believe that the ocean possesses feminine qualities).
 The living area contains an oversized sleeper chair covered in buttercream and chocolate hued leather, leather topped coffee table, queen sleeper sofa in royal blue and moss green with a honu (turtle) motif, and occasional chair.
-One entire wall consists of a sumptuous wood entertainment center with a 42” flat panel TV and Blu-ray DVD player.
+One entire wall consists of a sumptuous wood entertainment center with a 42” flat-panel TV and Blu-ray DVD player.
 The full bath adjoining the living area has a single, above-counter sink and a shower sparkling with blue glass tile.
 A credenza partially divides the living area from the dining room and its eight-person table.
-Above it all is a dramatic curved ceiling with recessed lighting.
+Above it all, is a dramatic curved ceiling with recessed lighting.
 Near the dining area is a service kitchen that includes a full-size refrigerator, dishwasher, sink, and microwave.
 It features a pass-through bar with two bar stools and separate catering access.
 A balcony runs the length of the suite with pool and partial ocean views.

-In the beautiful bedroom sea foam green carpeting mimics the ocean waves.
-On one side of a dramatic contemporary pillar of wood is a wet bar and desk area; on the other side is a king-size bed adorned with a sea foam green spread accented in white and surrounded by white curtain sheers flowing from a modern four-poster frame.
-There is also an additional 42” flat-panel TV and Blu-ray DVD player, a chaise lounge, a sleek, contemporary chair with ottoman, as well as interesting glass and wood sculptures, and custom art.
+In the beautiful bedroom, seafoam green carpeting mimics the ocean waves.
+On one side of a dramatic contemporary pillar of wood is a wet bar and desk area; on the other side, a king-size bed adorned with a seafoam green spread accented in white and surrounded by white curtain sheers flowing from a modern four-poster frame.
+There is also an additional 42” flat-panel TV and Blu-ray DVD player, a chaise lounge, a sleek, contemporary chair with ottoman, as well as exciting glass and wood sculptures, and custom art.

-The aquatically themed Italian mosaic tile in the suite’s dramatic bath is exquisite and dominates the floor as well as the wet area’s whirlpool tub and steam shower with its body jets and rain showerhead.
-The bath features dual sinks set within a white marble vanity, an additional bureau, vanity table, and separate commode area with a Toto Washlet.
+The aquatically themed Italian mosaic tile in the suite’s dramatic bath is exquisite.
+It dominates the floor as well as the wet area’s whirlpool tub and steam shower with its body jets and rain showerhead.
+The bathroom features dual sinks set within a white marble vanity, an additional bureau, vanity table, and separate commode area with a Toto Washlet.

 ‘Ahu ‘Ula Suite.
 Also located on the resort’s16th floor in the Waianae Tower and next-door to the Lei Hulu Suite, the two-bedroom Presidential Suite has a masculine air, decorated in lush King Kamehameha red and gold tones.
-Definitely a darker atmosphere here, so if it’s light and airy you’re looking for choose the Lei Hulu Suite instead.
+A darker atmosphere here, so if it’s light and airy you’re looking for, choose the Lei Hulu Suite instead.
 This gorgeous suite of 1,910 square feet has three full baths and sleeps up to six people.

-In the parlor area is a gold leather sofa, two easy chairs, a coffee table, and a large carved wood entertainment center with a 55” flat-panel TV and Blu-ray DVD player.
-Just off the living area is an elegant bath with a brass above-counter basin, large shower, and flagstone flooring.
+In the parlor area are a gold leather sofa, two easy chairs, a coffee table, and a large carved wood entertainment center with a 55” flat-panel TV and Blu-ray DVD player.
+Just off the living area are an elegant bath with a brass above-counter basin, large shower, and flagstone flooring.
 The dining room seats six in gold leather chairs, and near the dining area is a service kitchen that includes a full-size refrigerator, dishwasher, sink, and microwave with a pass-through bar, two bar stools, and separate catering access.
-Wood flooring can be found throughout the entry, living, and dining areas, all of which is bathed in tastefully integrated lighting.
+Wood flooring is found throughout the entry, living, and dining areas, all of which are bathed in tastefully integrated lighting.
 A balcony runs the length of the suite with pool and partial ocean views.